-Over the years, there were many thriving businesses on the Avenue of Fashion including, Detroit Bank and Trust, Porterfield Wilson Pontiac, Sanders, S.S.
-Kresge, Olympic Sporting Goods, B. Siegel Department Store, Belle Jacob’s Department Store, Doubleday Bookstore, Good Houskeeping Appliance Store, Grinnells Music, Sidney Crandall Jewelers, Greenstone Jewelers, Cunningham’s Drug Store, Lee’s Monroe Music, Ranier Bakery, Marty Fuerst Shoes, Hack’s Shoes, Hansel and Gretel Shoes, Learner’s Shoes, Chandler’s Shoes, Raven Gallery, Donald Morris Gallery, LaSalle Distributors, La Bordeaux Restaurant, Skipper’s Table, Ann Sayles Tea Room, Billy’s Delicatessen, Robin Hood Grill, The Little Pancake House, Bakers Keyboard Lounge and later Motown Photography Studio and City School of Detroit.
+There were many thriving businesses on the Avenue of Fashion including, Detroit Bank and Trust, Porterfield Wilson Pontiac, Sanders, S.S.
+Kresge, Olympic Sporting Goods, B. Siegel Department Store, Belle Jacob’s Department Store, Doubleday Bookstore, Good Housekeeping Appliance Store, Grinnell’s Music, Sidney Crandall Jewelers, Greenstone Jewelers, Cunningham’s Drug Store, Lee’s Monroe Music, Ranier Bakery, Marty Fuerst Shoes, Hack’s Shoes, Hansel and Gretel Shoes, Learner’s Shoes, Chandler’s Shoes, Raven Gallery, Donald Morris Gallery, LaSalle Distributors, La Bordeaux Restaurant, Skipper’s Table, Ann Sayles Tea Room, Billy’s Delicatessen, Robin Hood Grill, The Little Pancake House, Bakers Keyboard Lounge and later Motown Photography Studio and City School of Detroit.

 It’s wonderful that Hatch Detroit is committed to assisting small business owners in setting up shop within Detroit neighborhood business districts.
 I long for the day when the Avenue of Fashion reflects its former grandeur.